Care leavers | Becoming a parent

 - care experienced young people moving into their own accommodation

-If you are unable to access the maternity grant, the Through Care service will help to support you to the equivalent of this.
+If you are unable to access the maternity grant, we will help to support you to the equivalent of this.
 As with all parents you can register through your local Family Hub and your leaving care worker will support you.

 Contact us: Care Leavers support request